-We have seen above that, in many cases, it is much easier to describe deformations of algebras via generators and relations than via star products.
+We have seen that, in many cases, it is much easier to describe deformations of algebras via generators and relations than via star products (and note that, by Exercise \ref{exer:deduce-kdp-filt}, all formal deformations can be obtained by deforming the relations).
 For example, this was the case for the Weyl and universal enveloping algebras, as well as the symplectic reflection algebras, where it is rather simple to write down the deformed relations, but the star product is complicated.
-More generally, given a Koszul algebra, one can study the deformations of the relations that satisfy the PBW property, i.e., give a flat deformation; in nice cases these will yield all deformations, even though writing down the corresponding star products could be difficult.
+More generally, given a Koszul algebra, one can easily study the formal homogeneous (or filtered) deformations of the relations that satisfy the PBW property, i.e., give a flat deformation, by using the Koszul deformation principle (Theorem \ref{t:kdp}, see also Theorem \ref{t:kdp-filt}), even though writing down the corresponding star products could be difficult.